 One way to lessen the financial stress of moving out is to have an emergency fund ready and waiting.
 That way, when you do move out on your own and hit an unexpected (and major) expense, you will have a financial cushion available to help you out.

-How much to have in an emergency fund?
+How much should you have in an emergency fund?
 Experts advise having three to six months’ worth of basic living expenses stashed away (a high-yield savings account can work well).
 Figure out what that amount would be with the housing costs you expect to pay, and begin saving.
 Even $25 or $100 a month is a good start to get that layer of protection going.

 7. Track Your Spending